 You drive through the town of Medora to access the south entrance of the park.
 It is a touristy little western town with wooden sidewalks, old fashioned ice cream parlors, museums and an amphitheater that puts on productions of the “Medora Musical”.
 We had a great time and enjoyed the beautiful park and its wildlife.

 We are back on the road again.
-After spending a few weeks in NY we drove back to Missouri.
+After spending a few weeks back east we drove back to Missouri.
 We made the trip in two days which was pretty quick.
 After the long drive we stopped and enjoyed two days with family who live about 50 miles west of St Louis.
-Dee’s sister came along for the ride and stayed with family for a few additional days before flying back to NY.
+Dee’s sister came along for the ride and stayed with family for a few additional days before flying back east.
 After leaving family behind we drove another three hour’s to pick up our motor coach which was in storage in Nixa, MO.
 Nixa is just south of Springfield.
 It was good to get back in our coach again.
 We left Nixa and traveled a short thirty five miles south to the city of Branson MO.

 Branson is a busy tourist town located in the Ozarks in southwest Missouri.
 It is a popular destination for vacationers and draws visitors from all regions of the country.
 The growing collection of entertainment theaters and other attractions has increased Branson’s popularity as a tourist destination.